localgovdrupal/docs/docs/src/microsites/how-to/find-your-way-around.md

 Read [How to log in](/content/how-to/how-to-log-in.html).

+Note: you may have a single username and password to all the microsites (on a single control site) you are a member of.

 ## Control site

 Use the control site only for central operations, such as creating and deleting microsites.
 We do not recommend editing mictosite content etc from the control site, as things can get confusing!